rahul-singh03/audio-to-text/README.md

 # audio-to-text
 A mini project that converts audio to text using Python
+It takes simple audio speech (.wav file format) and converts it to text using Google Web Search API.